-Manila Ocean Park is a state-of-the-art attraction in the city of Manila (relatively near to Rizal Park), and it is one of the most unique adventures that is suitable for families in or visiting the city.
-First things first, the park has informative and educational attractions that visitors of all ages will surely enjoy, and of course, Manila Ocean Park is famous for its main highlight: the Oceanarium that houses almost 13,000 sea creatures from around 277 species that are indigenous in Southeast Asia!
+Manila Ocean Park is a state-of-the-art attraction in the city of Manila (relatively near to Rizal Park), and it is one of the most unique adventures that are suitable for families in or visiting the city.
+First things first, the park has informative and educational attractions that visitors of all ages will surely enjoy, and of course, Manila Ocean Park is famous for its main highlight: the Oceanarium which houses almost 13,000 sea creatures from around 277 species that are indigenous in Southeast Asia!

 Currently, Manila Ocean Park tickets have different prices.
 Mega Experience package is priced at Php950 and it already includes passes to 15 major attractions.
 You can also try the Ocean Saver package which is priced at Php570 and it includes entrance to 6 attractions in the park.
 For discounted package prices, reserve your tickets online!

 Flood, unfortunately, is what most people would think of when they recall the city of Malabon — fret not though because this Malabon tricycle tour will let visitors discover the underrated beauty of the city through its delicious cuisine and heritage!

 Malabon’s primary mode of transportation is tricycles and it naturally became the practical choice for the tour’s mode of transportation.
 As one of the novel things to do in Manila, tourists can choose from a heritage tour consisting of 10 sites, a culinary tour to seven dining facilities, or a mixture of both (15 sites in total).
 Guests can also freely interact with the owners of the ancestral homes, restaurants, and galleries they visit.

 To hype you up more about this tour, the city of Malabon is teeming with second to third-generation of restaurants specializing in heirloom recipes.